 Real estate activity has suffered in key cities like Mumbai, Delhi, Bengaluru, and others.
 For instance, the Mumbai Metropolitan Region (MMR) in Maharashtra has witnessed a drop in property registrations.

 A recent report by Anarock Property Consultants indicates that the second Covid-19 wave coupled with the expiry of the stamp duty cut period impacted the monthly growth momentum of Mumbai’s housing sector.

 In Delhi, where a sharp surge in Covid-19 cases has brought economic activity to a standstill, the real estate developers are struggling as well.

 The second wave came as a shock for many real estate developers, who are struggling on all fronts since April.
-While homebuyers have reduced drastically, a shortage of labour has led to delay in project completions.
-This could led to additional cost factors for real estate firms.
+While homebuyers have reduced drastically, a shortage of labor has led to delay in project completions.
+This could lead to additional cost factors for real estate firms.

 Prashant Thakur, Director & Head Research, ANAROCK Property Consultants recently said that the April-June quarter will “certainly be impacted” by the rapid spread of the virus.
 Other property consultants seem to agree, but add that it is too early to say if the impact will be widespread like last year.

 The managing director of a real estate consultant firm quoted in a livemint.com report said home sales may dip 25-30 percent drop during the April-June quarter.